Acquiring and Merchant Acquiring Services 01 1

 Acquiring for buyer and seller

-• setting up POS-terminals, Wi-Fi routers;
+• POS-terminals, Wi-Fi routers setup;

 • 24/7 technical support;

-• repair of machinery – if necessary.
+• Machinery repair, if necessary.

 How much acquiring services cost